Skip To Content

 Medical specialists who treat osteoporosis include family physicians, internists, endocrinologists, geriatricians, gynecologists, orthopaedic surgeons, rheumatologists, and physiatrists (doctors specializing in physical medicine and rehabilitation).
 Physical and occupational therapists and nurses may also participate in the care of people with osteoporosis.

 Vitamin D is required for proper absorption of calcium from the intestine.
+It is made in the skin after exposure to sunlight.
 Only a few foods naturally contain significant amounts of vitamin D, including fatty fish and fish oils.
 Foods fortified with vitamin D, such as milk and cereals, are a major dietary source of vitamin D. Although many people obtain enough vitamin D naturally, studies show that vitamin D production decreases in older adults, in people who are housebound, and during the winter—especially in northern latitudes.
-If you are at risk for vitamin D deficiency, you can take multivitamins or calcium supplements that contain vitamin D to meet the recommended daily intake of 600 International Units (IU) for men and women age 51 to 70 and 800 IU for people over 70.
-Doses of more than 4,000 IU per day are not advised unless under the supervision of a doctor.
+If you are at risk for vitamin D deficiency, you can take multivitamins or calcium supplements that contain vitamin D to meet the recommended daily intake of 600 International Units (IU) for men and women up to the age of 70 and 800 IU for people over 70.
+Doses of more than 2,000 IU per day are not advised unless under the supervision of a doctor.
 Larger doses can be given initially to people who are deficient as a way to replenish stores of vitamin D.

 In addition to a healthy diet, a healthy lifestyle is important for optimizing bone health.
 You should avoid smoking and, if you drink alcohol, do so in moderation (no more than one drink per day is a good general guideline).
 It is also important to recognize that some prescription medications can cause bone loss or increase your risk of falling and breaking a bone.
 Talk to your doctor if you have concerns about any medications you are taking.